The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Multiwavelength observations and data reduction

 \subsection{VLA}

 The transient was observed in the X-band with the VLA in C-array configuration on 25th May 2020 (Project 20A-514; PI: Baldi), during the second optical flaring episode.
 The target was observed at the central frequency of 10\,GHz and with a bandwidth of 4\,GHz for 18\,min bracketed between scans of the secondary (phase) calibrator, which was observed for 1.5\,min.
 The scans of the absolute flux density scale calibrator (3C~138) were performed at the end of the scheduling block for 4.5\,min.
 The data calibration and reduction procedure were performed with the calibration pipeline within the Common Astronomy Software Application (\textsc{casa 5.4.1 version}, \citealt{mcmullin07}).
 After calibration, the plots were inspected for residual interference.
 For the image reconstruction, the {\sc tclean} task in \textsc{casa} was used.
 We used the \texttt{mtmfs} deconvolver mode, which allows to reconstruct images from visibilities using a multi-term (multi-scale) multi-frequency approach \citep{rau11} with 2 Taylor coefficients in the spectral model (\texttt{nterms=2}).
 We produced full resolution maps considering the \cite{Briggs1995} initial weighting algorithm with robustness parameter equal to 0.5, which ensures a balance between resolution and sensitivity.
 The restoring clean beam size is 3.2$\arcsec \times $1.7\arcsec\, and the final radio map reaches an rms of 8.5\,$\mu$Jy\,beam$^{-1}$.
-The top panel of Fig.~\ref{fig:vlbaimg} shows the 10-GHz map of {\avd} and reveals the presence of an unresolved component with a peak brightness $279.2\pm5.5\,\mu$Jy\,beam$^{-1}$.
+The top panel of Fig.~\ref{fig:vlbaimg} shows the 10-GHz map of {\avd} and reveals an unresolved component with a peak brightness $279.2\pm5.5\,\mu$Jy\,beam$^{-1}$.
 Further details are provided in Table~\ref{radiotab}.

 Due to the low statistics it was not possible to extract an in-band spectral index image using \textsc{casa}.
 Therefore we split the 4-GHz bandwidth of the X-band dataset into 2 sets of visibilities 2-GHz wide centred at 9.04 and 11.06\,GHz.
 We also tried to further divide the 4-GHz bandwidth in 3 frequency bins centred at 8.6, 9.9 and 11.3\,GHz.
-However, the inferred spectrum profile cannot be confirmed by the modelling of the calibrated VLA visibilities with the \textsc{casa} task \textsc{uvmodelfit}.
+Unfortunately, large flux uncertainties prevented from deriving an accurate spectrum profile modelled with the \textsc{casa} task \textsc{uvmodelfit}, so we do not consider this further splitting reliable and focus only on the former one (9.04-11.06 \,GHz) .